MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 ## Constraint rules

 Constraint rules restrict changing the value of a field.
 They define the valid states for a work item.
-Each constraint operates on a single field and in general can operate on both the previous and current values of a field.
+Each constraint operates on a single field.
 Constraints are evaluated on the server on work item save, and if any constraint is violated the save operation is rejected.

 ::: moniker range="<= tfs-2018 || azure-devops-2020 || azure-devops"
 You can restrict application of these rules based on the current user's group membership as described in [User or group membership rule restrictions](#membership).